 Communication:

 An email will be sent to the primary address listed on the registration form the Friday before camp begins at the latest (may be sent earlier).
-This will include important information about the upcoming session – special days, a general schedule (subject to change as weather and camper conditions dictate), camp counselors’ names, the camper conduct contract, etc.
+This will include important information about the upcoming session – special days, a general schedule (subject to change as weather and camper conditions dictate), camp counselors’ names, the conduct contract, etc.

 What to bring: